 “This appears to be the first time that the ICC has taken Australia to task for Rome Statute breaches,” Mr Wilkie said.

-A copy of ICC’s response can be found at: 200213 Andrew Wilkie, Response from International Criminal Court, Australian Government treatment of asylum seekers
+Read a copy of ICC’s response: Andrew Wilkie, Response from International Criminal Court, Australian Government treatment of asylum seekers